-Course Description: Economics 244 is an advanced course in macroeconomics, geared towards economics majors that are interested in macroeconomic theory and policy.
-My main thematic focus in this course will be to analyze the role of the government in influencing individual behavior and the macro economy through fiscal policy, that is, government spending, taxation and social insurance programs (such as social security, unemployment insurance, Medicare and Medicaid).
+Course Description: Economics 244 is an advanced course in macroeconomics, geared towards economics majors that are interested in macroeconomic modelling.
+The course has two main parts.

+First, it analyzes the role of the government in influencing individual behavior and the macro economy through fiscal policy, that is, government spending, taxation, and social insurance programs (such as Social Security, Unemployment Insurance, Medicare and Medicaid).
 The goal of this course is to develop and use a dynamic theoretical model of individual decisions and study how government tax and transfer policies, government debt and deficits affect these decisions.
 I will attempt to relate the predictions of the theory to real data.
 Therefore we will start with documenting what the US government does, by looking at data on government spending, taxes and transfers, as well as the government deficit and the government debt.
 Then we will construct our basic model of intertemporal consumption decisions and analyze optimal household decisions in the absence of the government.